basondole/blog/Guide To Network Automation.md

 7. Verify the operation was successful
 8. Import a library that will help us convert xml data returned by netconf to a python dictionary which is easier to navigate
 9. Convert the xml data collected at step 6 to a python dictionary
-10. To extract the actual data, since netconf returns structured data we have to navigate to specific blocks of information in this case we go to the ‘rpc-reply’ section then dive into the ‘data’ section which is a leaf of the ‘rpc-reply’
+10. To extract the actual data, since netconf returns structured data we have to navigate to specific blocks of information in this case we go to the `rpc-reply` section then dive into the `data` section which is a leaf of the `rpc-reply`
 11. Use the dictionary keys (which I already know because I know the data structure) to access the data of interest in this case we are extracting the interface name.
 In this case we get the return value datatype (OrderedDict) the data model (ietf…) and the #text which is the name of the interface
-12. Get the ipv4 address configured on the interface, we follow same paradigm as above except we want the key ‘ipv4’ instead of ‘name’
+12. Get the ipv4 address configured on the interface, we follow same paradigm as above except we want the key `ipv4` instead of `name`
 13. To send config to the device we create an xml block of our desired config.
 Here we are creating interface looopback0 and assign an ipv4 address as well as description
 14. Push the config to the device running config
 15. Verify the operation was successful